gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 [CI/CD for Jira](https://marketplace.atlassian.com/apps/1228578/ci-cd-for-jira?hosting=cloud&tab=overview) is a free extension to Git Integration for Jira, connecting your CI/CD DevOps pipelines with Jira Cloud’s builds and deployments features.
 Similar to how Git Integration for Jira exposes commits, branches, and pull requests, CI/CD for Jira adds in build and deployment information associated with Jira issues.

+CI/CD for Jira tracks builds/deployments by Pull Requests, and supports classic pipelines, and YAML pipelines only for builds.
+If you are running your deployments via the build YAML pipeline, the deployments are not displayed.

 &nbsp;

 ## Supported services